New York Songlines: 42nd Street

 Young Frankenstein at the Hilton Theatre by afagen, on Flickr

 213: This theater, opened in 1998 as the Ford Center, combines parts of two old Broadway houses: The Apollo, which after being built as a theater in 1920 was used for burlesque and movies before becoming the New Apollo, The Academy (a rock venue) and Alcazar de Paris (a cabaret); and the Lyric, built in 1903 and perhaps most famous for the premiere of the Marx Brothers' Cocoanuts in 1925.
 Abbott and Costello debuted their "Who's On First" routine at the Apollo in 1936.
-It later went through a stint as a porn theater; Robert De Niro took Cybil Shepherd on a date there.
+It later went through a stint as a porn theater; Robert De Niro took Cybil Shepherd on a date there in Taxi Driver.

 New Victory Theater